katydecorah/katydecorah.github.io/_posts/2013-09-05-haml-clock.md

 ## Credits

 I received design and color inspiration from [Dribbble](http://dribbble.com/shots/1221456-Flat-Watch-2).
-Also, I used [Hugo Giraudel's items on a circle mixin
+Also, I used [Hugo Giraudel's items on a circle mixin](http://hugogiraudel.com/2013/04/02/items-on-circle/).
-](http://hugogiraudel.com/2013/04/02/items-on-circle/).
 I really love that mixin!